Becoming an Australian citizen

 Whether Australian by birth or by choice, citizenship is an important common bond for all Australians as it lies at the heart of a unified, cohesive and inclusive Australia.

 If you would like to become an Australian citizen, you must apply through the Department of Home Affairs (DHA), who can be contacted on 13 18 80 or by visiting http://www.homeaffairs.gov.au

 Glen Eira City Council’s role

 On behalf of the Commonwealth Government, Glen Eira City Council holds a number of ceremonies each year.
 Ceremonies are held at Glen Eira Town Hall.
 The Mayor of Glen Eira hosts the ceremonies, attended by key speakers representing Federal and State Parliament.
 Ceremonies run for about one hour.
-DIAC assesses the applications for citizenship and forwards the names of successful applicants on to Council.
-DIAC determines which applicants will attend each of the Citizenship ceremonies.
+DHA assesses the applications for citizenship and forwards the names of successful applicants on to Council.
+DHA determines which applicants will attend each of the Citizenship ceremonies.

 Frequently asked questions